SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 ---

 :::caution
-Prophecy Data Copilot is a Public Beta release and is constantly evolving to meet the needs of our customers.
-This document is current as of Prophecy Release 3.1.
-As with all applications that interface with Large Language Models (LLMs), Data Copilot can generate results that are incorrect and/or misleading.
 Data Copilot is available for all customers using Prophecy’s managed Public SaaS offering.
 :::

 ### Building Models and Pipelines with Prophecy’s Data Copilot